falkr/ttm4175/pages/learning/reports.md

 Hvordan man siterer riktig krever noe kunnskap, og er noe å bli vant med.
 Sjekk [Hjelp til oppgaveskriving](https://i.ntnu.no/oppgaveskriving), og gjerne spør faglæreren om du lurer på noe.

-### Sjekkliste for rapporter

-- Include page numbers
-- Include the team name and the delivery name in the header of each page
-- Include a title page, which states delivery name, team name including a list of all members, date
-- Make sure images are readable and with high enough resolution.
-- Use of consistent styles.